Manuel Marchena

-Manuel Marchena Gómez is a Spanish judge and prosecutor.
-He currently serves as Magistrate of the Supreme Court and Chairman of the Criminal Chamber of the Supreme Court.
+Manuel Marchena Gómez is a Spanish judge and prosecutor who serves as Magistrate of the Supreme Court.

 Biography

 Marchena was born in Las Palmas.
 He studied in General Alonso High School of Laayoune, in the Spanish Sahara and in the San Ignacio de Loyola School of Las Palmas.
 He graduated in Law from the University of Deusto, Bilbao, in 1981, obtaining the highest score in the degree exam (with Honors).
 He received his doctorate in Law from the University of La Laguna in 1991, also obtaining the highest score, cum laude.

 He developed most of his judicial career in the Provincial Court of Las Palmas, the High Court of Justice of Madrid and the Supreme Court.
-He has been also prosecutor, working in the Technical Secretariat of the Attorney General's Office and in the Prosecution Office of the Supreme Court.
-He has been also Associated Professor of Law in the University of Las Palmas, in the Autonomous University of Madrid and in the CUNEF University of Madrid.
+He has also been prosecutor, working in the Technical Secretariat of the Attorney General's Office and in the Prosecution Office of the Supreme Court.
+In addition, he has been Associated Professor of Law in the University of Las Palmas, in the Autonomous University of Madrid and in the CUNEF University of Madrid.

 In 23 March 2007 he was appointed magistrate of the Supreme Court and in 27 October 2014 he was appointed Chair of the Criminal Chamber of the Court.

 On 11 November 2018, it was rumored that he would be proposed as the next President of the Supreme Court and of the General Council of the Judiciary.
 On 20 November, he announced that would not present his candidacy to chair the Court.

 In 2019, he was the head of the seven-member criminal court that judged the actions of the Catalan separatist leaders.

 He is in possession of the distinguished Grand Cross of the Order of St. Raymond of Peñafort, granted by Order of 24 June 2002 and he is not registered in any association of jurists.